microsoft/ml-server-image-similarity/local.md

 ---
 ## Setup for Local Code Execution

-You can execute code on your local computer and push the computations to the SQL Server on the VM  that was created by the Azure AI Gallery.
-But first you must perform the following steps.
+You can execute code on your local computer and push the computations to the SQL Server.

+_Follow the steps in this section only if your local computer is different than the SQL Server machine._

-## On the VM: Configure VM for Remote Access
+## On the SQL Server Computer: Configure for Remote Access

-Connect to the VM to perform the following steps.
+Connect to the SQL Server computer to perform the following steps.

-You must open the Windows firewall on the VM to allow a connection to the SQL Server.
-To open the firewall, execute the following command in a PowerShell window on the VM:
+There must be an open Windows firewall to allow a connection to the SQL Server.
+To open the firewall, execute the following command in a PowerShell window on the SQL Server computer (or VM you deployed from Azure AI Gallery):

 <code class="highlighter-rouge">
 netsh advfirewall firewall add rule name="SQLServer" dir=in action=allow protocol=tcp localport=1433